 If you had to pick a place to have dinner, where would you go?

-I have two little children, so my restaurant needs are simple.
-However, the best place for a 10th anniversary dinner is the Reatta Restaurant in downtown Fort Worth.
+My restaurant needs are simple.
+The best place for an anniversary dinner is the Reatta Restaurant in downtown Fort Worth.
 For all other occasions, there is Subway.